The Photographers Guide to Buying a Tripod-New

 If possible, purchase tripods with interchangeable feet so you can easily go from sand to snow photography without worrying about your tripod slipping on ice or sinking in the sand.

-Tips For Shopping for a Tripod
+Tips for Shopping for a Tripod

 Now that you have reviewed all the elements to consider prior to buying a tripod, this is what I recommend for starting the tripod review process.